RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### SNAP improvements

 - **Mentors**: TBD
 - **Description**: The most popular Rocket.Chat deployment method in the world is via snaps.
-Snaps are containerised software packages that are simple to create and install.
+Snaps are containerized software packages that are simple to create and install.
 The aim of this project is to improve our snap installation process and features, bringing better support for our ARM architecture deployment, and expand our configuration options to set up Rocket.Chat in more diverse layouts adding support for load balancing between instances where Rocket.Chat will only be bound to the loopback interface, regular backups for our database configured as a replica set and possible firewall configuration.
 - **Desirable Skills:**  Familiarity with Linux.
 Good shell scripting skills.
 Aware of DevOps and containers based deployment technology.

 ### Service Accounts in Rocket.Chat

 - **Mentors:** @karan.bedi, @bizzbyster
 - **Description:** Adding the functionality of Service accounts to Rocket.Chat.
-A service account is an account owned by a User (owner), having a basic profile (username, avatar, description etc.).
+A service account is an account owned by a User (owner), having a basic profile (username, avatar, description, etc.).
 If any other User (initiating user) creates a direct messages(DM) session with this service account, this chat session is carried to the owner of the service account.
 The owner can then reply to this chat session, but to the initiating user, it would seem that the reply is coming from the service account.
-An authorised user should be able to create service accounts, transfer the ownership of the service account.
-Service accounts should be searchable, there should be a directory of service accounts.
+An authorized user should be able to create service accounts, transfer the ownership of the service account.
+Service accounts should be searchable; there should be a directory of service accounts.
 Also, users should be able to subscribe to service accounts, and a service account owner should be able to send broadcast messages to its subscribers.
 Automated tests should be written to cover the added functionality.
 - **Desirable Skills:**  Familiarity with JavaScript development & Rocket.Chat code base

 ### Newsfeed

 - **Mentors:** @bizzbyster, @karan.bedi
-- **Description:** Adding the functionality of newsfeed, which is similar to a customised read-only channel for every user.
+- **Description:** Adding the functionality of newsfeed, which is similar to a customized read-only channel for every user.
 Every user (follower) can follow other users (followed user).
-Posts from the followed user appears in the newsfeed of their followers.
-Posts are threaded discussions, started by the followed user in any public channel (origin channel), their follower can or cannot be a part of the origin channel but this post comes up in their wall with a permalink to the original post in the origin channel.
+Posts from the followed user appear in the newsfeed of their followers.
+Posts are threaded discussions, started by the followed user in any public channel (origin channel), their follower can or cannot be a part of the origin channel, but this post comes up in their wall with a permalink to the original post in the origin channel.
 This helps in discovering new conversations.
 Interns are encouraged to propose extensions to this like wall, where a user can post threads that show up in their follower's feed, status updates, etc. Automated tests should be written to cover the added functionality.
 - **Desirable Skills:**  Familiarity with JavaScript development & Rocket.Chat code base

 ### Improved Test Automation in Rocket.Chat Repos